ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 : Difficult Environments.

-: The proposed algorithms should be assessed in difficult environments such as those with multipath routing within a connection.
+: The proposed algorithms should be assessed in difficult environments.
 We note that there is still much to be desired in terms of the performance of TCP in some of these difficult environments.
 For congestion control mechanisms with explicit feedback from routers, difficult environments can include paths